 April 2017: Recent update regarding speakers.
-Gone from ladder frame to 'Cradle Frame' !
+Gone from ladder frame to 'Scaffold Frame' !
 Not to everyone's taste, admittedly, but after going bafferless as an experiment.
 I was so shocked by the

 result, there is no going back!

-These cradle frames transfer much less energy into the frame which I was always struggling with on ladder frames.
+These frames transfer much less energy into the frame which I was always struggling with on ladder frames.
 Careful isolation was needed for the full range units.
-(See OB Speakers TAB above for other creations) In this case the weight of the magnets (heaviest part) is now supported by a simple cradle and grounded in a direct path to the floor.
+(See OB Speakers TAB above for other creations) In this case the weight of the magnets (heaviest part) is now supported by a simple cable.
 Construction is very simple.

 I am using a pair of PRV 5MR450-NDY 'full